Ailum: Education

-There are sufficient numbers of primary schools in the town providing quality education to young kids.
-There is one famous High School and Inter college providing education to students of this town and surrounding villages.
-It has all the modern facilities including computer labs, sports center and laboratory for students.
-Students are going to nearby cities for graduate and post-graduate studies.
+There are primary schools in the town.
+There is one High School and Inter college providing education to students of this town and surrounding villages.
+It has facilities including computer labs, a sports center and a laboratory for students.
+Students go to nearby cities for graduate and post-graduate studies.

 Religion

 Most people in the town are followers of Sanatan Dharam (Hinduism), followed by Muslims and Jains.
 Ancient Shiv temple, Shiv-Durga Mandir in main Bazar are some of important worshiping places of the town.
 A ritual of visiting respective agriculture fields to worship BABA (a symbolic name given to agriculture fields) on the day Diwali, is being followed since ages.
 Migrated families also visit the town to participate in religious ritual event for well-being of all family members.

 Politics and Government

 Ailum is a part of Kairana Assembly constituency, one of the 403 constituencies of the Uttar Pradesh Legislative Assembly and part of Kairana Lok Sabha constituency, one of the 80 Lok Sabha (parliamentary) constituencies in the Indian state of Uttar Pradesh.
 Bharatiya Janata Party and Rashtriya Lok Dal have good numbers of supporters in this region.

 Ailum village was established as Nagar Panchayat on 25 Nov.
 1989 and Shri Ramkishan Panwar was elected as the first chairman in year 1995 after governing Nagar Panchayat through administrator for approx. six years.
 Ailum Nagar panchayat is divided into 12 wards and election of ward member and chairman are conducted every five years.
 Nagar Panchayat office, located on Bhanera road, provides basic administrative services to citizens.